soysouvanh/lightx/lightx-api/README.md

   curl http://localhost:3000/sqlite/DbDemo
   ```

-🎉 **Expected result:** Each request instantly yields a deeply detailed JSON dashboard ("status: success").
+ **Expected result:** Each request instantly yields a deeply detailed JSON dashboard ("status: success").
 This JSON proves the successful and ultra-fast background execution of complex queries (Batch Inserts, Native Pagination, Transactional Integrity).

-_(💡 **Pedagogical Import Note**: Wondering how your empty Docker containers suddenly obtained their tables?
-During your curl request, the "DbDemoBo" Business Object flawlessly imported and executed the raw SQL files located in the `migrations/` folder on-the-fly!)_
+> *( **Pedagogical Import Note**: Wondering how your empty Docker containers suddenly obtained their tables?
+During your curl request, the "DbDemoBo" Business Object flawlessly imported and executed the raw SQL files located in the `migrations/` folder on-the-fly!)*

 ---